All Episodes

 I would add here that it's not just that it wasn't enumerated in the Constitution.

-Expressly or implicitly has anything to do with it.
+You can't even read anything in the Constitution that expressly or implicitly has anything to do with it.

 Sure.

-The Tenth Amendment says that powers that are not reserved for the federal government and powers that are not specifically prohibited by the Constitution for the states to exercise are reserved to the states respectively or to the people.
+The 10th Amendment says that powers that are not reserved for the federal government and powers that are not specifically prohibited by the Constitution for the states to exercise are reserved to the states respectively or to the people.

 When you reserve power to the states, you're reserving it for the people.